Archive for the ‘Uncategorized’ Category

 Can we measure ROI in social media? – Part 1

-Last month Samuel J Smith moved back to the U.S. from Switzerland and, needing to buy some insurance, asked for a recommendation on Twitter.
+When Samuel J Smith moved back to the U.S. from Switzerland he needed to buy some insurance and asked for a recommendation on Twitter.
 Having had car insurance with Progressive Insurance for a number of years, and liking the ease of accessing my policy and payments online as well as the competent Vermont representatives I worked with when dealing with several claims, I tweeted Sam this information.

-Five minutes later I was pleasantly surprised to see the following tweet from @Progressive:
+Five minutes later, the following tweet from @Progressive appeared:

 @ASegar Saw your tweet – we appreciate you spreading the word ; ) Glad you’ve had such a positive experience.